CarolinaMoura/OI/README.md

 # OI
 Solutions to OI (Olympiads in Informatics) problems.
+They have all gotten accepted in online judges.